Lee Pollard Prof.Doc, M.A, B.A, Dip SW, Dip He SW, Pg Cert LTHE, FHEA

 Fatal Child Abuse, Phenomenology, Research

-Social Work, Social Care and Community Studies
+Department of Social Work and Social Care and Community Studies

 Currently undertaking a number of projects relating to my Doctoral thesis.